rasbt/screenlamp/docs/sources/index.md

 ### A toolkit for ligand-based virtual screening

-`screenlamp` is a Python package for facilitating ligand-based virtual screening workflows and toolkits with hypothesis-driven filtering steps.
+Screenlamp is a Python package for facilitating ligand-based virtual screening workflows and toolkits with hypothesis-driven filtering steps.

 ## About

-The `screenlamp` toolkit was developed in the [Protein Structure Analysis & Design Laboratory](http://www.kuhnlab.bmb.msu.edu) at Michigan State University.
+The screenlamp toolkit was developed in the [Protein Structure Analysis & Design Laboratory](http://www.kuhnlab.bmb.msu.edu) at Michigan State University.
 For additional information on the theory behind the screenlamp project, please refer to the accompanying research publication:

 - Raschka, Sebastian, Anne M. Scott, Nan Liu, Santosh Gunturu, Mar Huertas, Weiming Li, and Leslie A. Kuhn (2017).
 "Enabling the hypothesis-driven prioritization of small molecules in large databases: Screenlamp and its application to GPCR inhibitor discovery" [*Journal*] .
 [Publisher]: [DOI].